morenanava/cspiders-divtimes/01_PAML/01_MCMCtree/README.md

 # Run from `01_PAML/01_MCMCtree` dir on your local PC
 # Please change directories until you are there
 # Then run the following commands
-# If you are running this code with your
-# own analyses, make sure that you have correctly
-# defined `num_aln` and `num_chains` variables with
-# the correct values!
-# Note that we will generate some directories for
-# when the analyses when sampling from the posterior
-# are ready!
 mkdir sum_analyses
 cd sum_analyses
 # Now, trasnfer the data from the HPC